 Visit our OER Guide to:

 For many students, textbook costs can be a barrier.
-In order to provide another means of access, the Library is partnering with the Campus Store to build a Textbook Collection using Library funds.
+In order to provide another means of access, the Library has partnered with the Campus Store to build a Textbook Collection using Library funds.

 This project started in Fall 2018, and we have acquired a number of textbooks for our Reserves collection.
-Our focus has been on purchasing costly titles (around $100 or more) that support introductory/first year courses or classes with multiple sections.
-The majority of these texts are available to checkout from the Reserves collection at the main Library desk for two hours at a time.
-Textbooks pertaining to business are located at the DSB.
-Note that textbooks that come with a single-user online access component will only be available without that access.
+Our focus has been to purchase costly titles ($100 or more) that support introductory/first year courses or classes with multiple sections.
+The majority of these texts are available to checkout from the Reserves collection at the Library Desk for two hours at a time.
+Note that textbooks that include a single-user online access component will only be available without that access.

 Students can search the catalogue for a particular textbook or come and browse the collection.